timfingerhut/migration/README.md

 Welcome!
-This GitHub repository contains documents related to my Master Thesis with the title:
+This repository contains documents related to my Master Thesis with the title:

 *"Models of Migration Time and Refugee Well-being - Applying Causal Inference, Event History Analysis and Deep Learning to the IAB-BAMF-SOEP Survey of Refugees in Germany"*.